multiverse-os/wormholes-router/README.md

     /unset [config]              - Unset configuration option
     /save                        - Save configuration values

+  // Build Tunnel
+  // Run Ruby code to create binary that is loadable and used to create a Go struct
+  // Define P2P network using tunnels to connect the network
+  // Define DHT write rules using script
+  //

   TOR:
     /tor [start|stop]            - Start or stop Tor process /newtor                      - Obtain new Tor identity